Gibberlings3/transitions/README.md

 ------------------------------------------------------------------------
 BeamDog / Overhaul Games: for the Infinity Engine and inspiring this mod
 K4thos: for giving us the awesome playground (EET) in which to mod
-DavidW: for the lovely macros included in alter_script.tpa
+DavidW: for the lovely macros included in alter_script.tpa as well as guidance on encapsulation and immutability
 Gwendolyne: for the very handy clone regions tool in GW_Cartes.tpa Grammarsalad, subtledoctor, grodrigues, Mike1072, and jastey: for the ideas, guidance and help on the tool that provides proper and upper case player1 pronouns (cases.tpa)
 Tantalus: BAMs of Sarevok unique items.
 The BAMs where taken out of Tantalus' Mod "Sarevok Recovery Mod", licensed under "Creative Commons" von Nicolas Peters.
 Lizenz: CC BY-NC-SA 3.0 ( https://creativecommons.org/licenses/by-nc-sa/3.0/ )
 You can all thank subtledoctor for timers having the option to skip sailing times
-jastey: Thank you for all the incredible help and the permission to use your Endless BGI mod code The folks at The Gibberlings Three forums: for never failing to answer my many many questions
+jastey: Thank you for all the incredible help and the permission to use your Endless BGI mod code Bubb and CamDawg for helping me get through a cut-scene/override fiasco - LOVE YOU FOREVER!!!
+The folks at The Gibberlings Three forums: for never failing to answer my many many questions

 ------------------------------------------------------------------------